pankaj-pixel/Task_Managment_system/README.md

 pip install -r requirements.txt
-Step 4: Apply database migrations migrations to set up the database:
+Step 4: Apply database migrations
+Migrations to set up the database:

 python manage.py migrate

 Step 5: Create a superuser (optional)
 To access the Django admin panel or create new users, create a superuser: